Raí Nascimento

-Raí Nascimento de Oliveira (born 18 May 1998), sometimes known simply as Raí, is a Brazilian professional footballer who plays as a forward for Guarani.
+Raí Nascimento de Oliveira (born 18 May 1998), sometimes known simply as Raí, is a Brazilian professional footballer who plays as a forward for Série B club Londrina.

 Career

 Early career

-Born in Rio de Janeiro, Raí Nascimento moved to Spain at the age of 14 and joined AD Stadium Casablanca's youth setup.
+Born in Rio de Janeiro, Raí Nascimento moved to Spain at the age of 14 and joined Stadium Casablanca's youth setup.
 In 2014, after representing Stadium Venecia, he moved to AD Alfindén in the regional leagues.

 Raí made his senior debut on 21 December 2014, aged just 16, by starting in a 2–2 Primera Regional away draw against El Gancho CF. His first goal came on the following 18 January, the last in a 2–0 win at CD Perdiguera; he finished the season with eleven goals in just 15 appearances.

 Zaragoza

 In August 2016, Raí joined Real Zaragoza, but could not play until January due to the lack of international clearance.
 Initially assigned to the youth teams, he made his debut for the B-team on 8 January 2017 starting and scoring in a 2–4 Tercera División away loss against CD Belchite 97.
 He also scored in his second appearance late in the month, netting the fifth in a 5–0 home routing of AD Sabiñánigo.

 Raí made his first team debut on 19 March 2017, coming on as a second-half substitute for Rolf Feltscher in a 1–2 home loss against Sevilla Atlético in the Segunda División.
 On 27 April he extended his contract until 2021, and was definitely promoted to the main squad on 6 June.

 On 29 January 2019, Raí was loaned to Segunda División B side UD Ibiza until the end of the season.
 On 11 July, his loan was renewed for a further year.

 After returning from loan, Raí was assigned to the main squad, and renewed his contract until 2023 on 28 September 2020.
 The following 25 January, however, he terminated his contract after appearing rarely.